Degrees

 - Policing

-Professor Emmanuel Mauleón joined Minnesota Law as an Associate Professor of Law in summer 2024.
-He writes about the roles that police and other state security actors play in producing social, political, and legal regimes of domination and subordination.
-He taught previously as the Bernard A. and Lenore S. Greenberg Teaching Fellow, housed in collaboration with the Critical Race Studies Program and the Williams Institute at the UCLA School of Law, where he taught courses on Race, Sexuality, and the Law and Latines and the Law.
+Professor Emmanuel Mauleón joined Minnesota Law as an Associate Professor of Law in 2024.
+His scholarship examines the roles that police and other state security actors play in producing social, political, and legal regimes of domination and subordination.
+He has taught courses in Criminal Procedure, Critical Race Theory, Critical Theories of Policing, Property, Race, Sexuality, and the Law, and Latines and the Law.